Employee Promotion: The Types, Benefits, & Whom to Promote

 Employee Promotion is one of the main goals of employees working hard.
 Thus, it turns into their expectation.
 When employers don’t fulfill these expectations, they end up losing employees.

-A study conducted shows that 40% of the millennials expect a promotion in one to two years.
-It also states that if not provided with one, they will leave a company in search of opportunities elsewhere.
+A study conducted shows that 40% of millennials expect a promotion in one to two years.
+It also states that if not provided with one, they will leave a company searching for opportunities elsewhere.

 2. Reduce Attrition: